Sister Cities (album): Release

 In late January 2018, The Wonder Years began to tease the album's release.
 They sent postcards to fans with a minimal version of the album's cover art on one side and a short excerpt from the title track, "Sister Cities", on the other.
 Other fans received unlabeled 7" vinyl records that held a spoken word poem and an early version of a new song.
 The band followed this with a worldwide scavenger hunt.
 They created a site on the domain withpinsandstrings.com and posted the geographic coordinates of posters they placed around the world, asking fans to work together online and find other fans near those locations to visit the coordinates and find the site's password.
 Once the password was deciphered and entered, the site revealed a teaser video for the album with clips from various songs and reflections from the band's members on the making of the Sister Cities.

 On February 9, the first official single and title track "Sister Cities" was released, accompanied by a music video.
 The Wonder Years followed up a month later, on March 9, with the release of "Pyramids of Salt", the second and final single leading up to the release of the album.
 In the days before the album's release, the band held interactive pop-up shops in Chicago and Philadelphia to promote the new release.
-These shops featured exclusive merchandise, live acoustic performances by the band, and even an on-site tattoo artist.
+These shops featured exclusive merchandise, live acoustic performances by the band, and an on-site tattoo artist.
 On April 3, The Independent offered an exclusive stream of Sister Cities and an in-depth interview with vocalist Dan Campbell.

 The album was officially released on April 6, 2018 on CD, vinyl, and all streaming platforms.
 The Wonder Years also released a limited edition vinyl version complete with a book of poems, journals, and photos from their world tour.
 The material in the book inspired the songs on Sister Cities, allowing fans to follow along with the writings and pictures as they are listening.